t-d-k/LibreCrypt/README.md

 **Please note this is a Beta version with some known limitations.
 Particularly on 64 bit Windows the text 'Test Mode' is shown on the desktop.**

-## coming soon
-New features in version 6.1
+## New features in version 6.1

 * Fix security flaw in [plausible deniability](http://DoxBox.eu/doxbox/plausible_deniability.html) inherited from FreeOTFE
-* Prompts before connecting to the internet (issue 1)
+* Prompts before connecting to the internet
 * Translations available
 * Ease of use improvements including automatically formatting a new Box